 Politely comment on a detail they’ve shared, whether about their spouse, kids or employment.
 Be sure to keep a smile on your face during the conversation because they will be able to hear the positive inflection smiling brings to your voice.
 Remain positive and always avoid being aggressive.

 Finally (and this one’s important), if you want to better engage customers on the phone, be patient with your customers.
-If you want to better engage customers on the phone, listening, honesty, positive attitudes, following up, and taking notes are the best ways to engage your customers in an effective way.
+If you want to connect with your customers in a meaningful way, listening, honesty, conveying positive attitudes, following up, and taking notes are the best ways to engage your customers in an effective way.